TeamProject-Work/Web-Service/README.md

-good luck if clon this project
+good luck if clone this project